Mobile gaming industry overview

 Online mobile gaming industry - analysis, trends, and statistics

 Gaming, and mobile gaming in particular, is continuing its meteoric rise in the entertainment industry.
-More people are playing games than ever before as they look for social interactions and fun ways to spend their free time, and Covid-19 is only accelerating this upward trajectory.
+More people are playing games than ever before as they look for social interactions and fun ways to spend their free time.

-Newzoo estimates that by the end of 2020, mobile game revenue will hit $76.7B, a 12% increase from 2019.
-To put that figure into perspective, the global Box Office revenue was $42.5B in 2019, and the global recorded music industry generated $20.2B in wholesale revenues in the same year.
-In other words, by the end of 2020, mobile gaming alone will generate more annual revenue than the music and film industries combined.
-Let’s take a look at more statistics and trends to help us understand what to expect from gaming in 2021.
+Newzoo estimates that mobile gaming generated $93.2B in 2021, a 7.3% increase YoY.
+To put that figure into perspective, the global Box Office revenue was $21.4 billion in 2021 according to a Variety analyst, and the global recorded music market generated around $57.05B in wholesale revenues in the same year according to The Business Research Company.
+In other words, mobile gaming alone generated more annual revenue than the music and film industries combined.
+Let’s take a look at more statistics and trends to help us understand what to expect from gaming in 2022.

 Mobile game industry statistics

 - App Annie states that there were 82.98B game downloads in 2021

 - App Annie states that consumer spending on games reached $116B in 2021